Accessibility links

 Highlight author

-If you tick Highlight author, the author highlight box is automatically displayed on text-based content pages where you are assigned as an author.
+If you tick Highlight author, an author highlight box is automatically displayed on text content pages where the author is added.

-NOTE: For detailed information about author highlight boxes, including where they are displayed, see the following article:
+To learn more about author highlight boxes, see the following article:

-If you enable Highlight author, ensure you also provide a Short description.
+If you enable Highlight author, ensure you also add a Short description.
 Otherwise, the highlight box will not include a description.

 Generate content